 How many photos will I receive?

 The answer to this question isn't super important.
-Although many photographers give 400-1000 photos, 200 photos is actually quite a lot when you consider how many images will fit into a wedding album.
-Obviously couples with large wedding parties, lots of details, and many guests will need more photos than couples with smaller weddings.
-And I personally think that more than 600 is just too overwhelming for the couple.
+Although many photographers give 400-1000 photos, only about 100 images will fit into a wedding album., so 400 photos is still a LOT!
+Obviously couples with large wedding parties, lots of details, and longer wedding days will receive more photos than couples with smaller weddings.
 But knowing the answer to this question is good so you're not disappointed if you receive fewer than you were expecting.